 As Dr. Dre recounted:

-"It’s one of those things were you just know.
+“It’s one of those things where you just know.
 Something special is happening.
 I’m rushing.
-I’m trying to get this this recorded because sometimes, as a producer you can feel when the magic is happening and you don’t want the artists to lose this momentum.
+I’m trying to get this recorded because sometimes, as a producer you can feel when the magic is happening and you don’t want the artists to lose this momentum.
 It was magic.”

 Sitting in his home studio, Dr. Dre sensed The Magic Moment.
 Creative momentum is rare.
 Crucially, once Eminem found momentum, Dr. Dre transitioned right into producer mode.
 Moved by the nervous rush of a first-time meeting with his personal hero, Eminem was spurred to greatness.
 Powered by the butterflies of excitement, he birthed the raw material for an Emmy-Award winning song.